ngochieu642/GPS-NodeJS-Base/README.md

 # GPS-NodeJS-Base

 ## How to run
-1/ npm start
+1/ npm start\n
-  The default COM is in the package.json (at script:"start") 2/ node index.js yourCOMPort (ex: node index COM3)
+  The default COM is in the package.json (at script:"start")\n 2/ node index.js yourCOMPort (ex: node index COM3)

 ## How it works